-The Kei car pleases the Japanese consumer, both for its versatility and economy.
-These cars are technological luxury, have forced engine induction, continuously variable transmission (CVT), automatic transmission, four-wheel drive, air conditioning, GPS and many other features.
+The Kei car pleases the Japanese consumer, both for its versatility and for its economy.
+These cars are technological luxury, have forced induction in the engines, continuously variable transmission (CVT), automatic transmission, four-wheel drive, air conditioning, GPS and many other features.
 In addition, the car is safe and performs well in crash tests.

 I want a Kei Jidousha

-These beautiful cars are identified by the yellow sign, and don't think they are weak.
+These beautiful cars are identified by the yellow plate, and don't think they are weak.
 Kei Jidosha are great even though they are 660cc.
-It is a super complete car that can be found in the range of 600,000 yen or $ 10,000.
-If you want to save money and buy a used car, you can find 2000 year cars in Japan for just a thousand reais.
+It's a super complete car that can be found in the 600,000 yen or $10,000 range.
+If you want to save money and buy a used car, you can find year 2000 cars in Japan for just a thousand reais.

-- Brazil has a road full of holes and spines, and the keijidousha wheels are usually rim 13 or smaller;
+- Brazil has a road full of potholes and speed bumps, and keijidousha wheels are usually 13" or smaller;

-- The advantages of price, and of not paying tax, would probably not happen in Brazil;
+- The price advantages, and not paying tax, would probably not happen in Brazil;

-- People do not usually respect traffic laws, accidents with Kei Jidousha can be fatal here, this does not happen in Japan, since there it is easier to die in a bathtub than in a traffic accident;
+- People don't usually respect traffic laws, accidents with Kei Jidousha can be fatal here, this doesn't happen in Japan, since it's easier to die in a bathtub than in a traffic accident there;

 - Brazilians like power and running;

-Unfortunately you will have to move to Japan to enjoy 100% of a Kei car.
+Unfortunately you will have to live in Japan to enjoy a 100% in a Kei car.
 This proposal works perfectly with the Japanese because of their height and the space they have.

 - Are Japanese houses really small?

-- Understand why Japan's streets are so quiet
+- Understand why the streets of Japan are so quiet

-Finally, we will leave a video of our Japan channel for each day that will show in detail a Kei Jidousha:
+Finally, let's leave a video of our daily Japan channel that will show a Kei Jidousha in detail: